Back to Tutorials

 Video by 3Blue1Brown

 In March 2025, Google introduced an experimental "AI Mode" within its search platform, fundamentally changing how users interact with search engines.
-According to Wikipedia, this feature enables users to input complex, multi-part queries and receive comprehensive, AI-generated responses using Google's Gemini [7] model, which enhances the system's reasoning capabilities and supports multimodal inputs including text, images, and voice.
+According to Wikipedia, this feature enables users to input complex, multi-part queries and receive thorough, AI-generated responses using Google's Gemini [7] model, which enhances the system's reasoning capabilities and supports multimodal inputs including text, images, and voice.

 This shift represents a significant change in user behavior: instead of typing frag [2]mented keywords and manually synthesizing results from multiple searches, users can now ask nuanced, multi-faceted questions in natural language and receive synthesized answers.
 For developers, data scientists, and power users, understanding how to leverage this capability programmatically is essential for building next-generation search applications.